ChatScript/ChatScript/WIKI/ChatScript-System-Functions-Manual.md

 For example, I treat _tell me about cars_ sentences as questions by marking them as such from script (equivalent to _what do you know about cars?_).

+Note that the change will not impact rule matching within the topic you have just done the change, because it has commited the set of rules it will try to match.
+So it only applies to later topics.

 ### `^setwildcardindex ( value )`